Karl Theodor von Heigel

 Karl Theodor von Heigel (23 August 1842 in Munich - 23 March 1915 in Munich) was a German historian.
 He was the brother of novelist Karl August von Heigel.

-He studied history at the University of Munich, obtaining his habilitation for history in 1873.
-In 1879 he became an associate professor, and several years later, a full professor at the Polytechnic Institute in Munich.
-In 1885 he was appointed professor and director of the historical seminary at the university.
+He studied history at the Ludwig-Maximilians-Universität München, obtaining his habilitation for history in 1873.
+In 1879, he became an associate professor, and several years later, a full professor at the Polytechnic School of Munich.
+In 1885, he was appointed professor and director of the historical seminary at the Ludwig-Maximilians-Universität München.

-In 1876 he became a member of the Bavarian Academy of Sciences.
+In 1876, he became a member of the Bavarian Academy of Sciences.
 With Hermann von Grauert, he was editor of the Historische Abhandlungen (from 1891).